Image credit: Aundry Gan/SportSG

 American Taekwondo Association

-Also known as ATA, this style of taekwondo is one of the most popular styles in the United States.
+, this style of taekwondo is one of the most popular styles in the United States.
 It is considered easier than both ITF and WTF, mainly due to the fact that it only takes up to two years to gain a black belt in ATA, while it takes around four and seven years for the other two respectively.

 One main difference that ATA has compared to the other two forms is that it teaches students how to use weapons, along with taekwondo techniques such as kicks and blows.
 Weapons include sticks, nunchucks, bo staff, canes, with different fighting divisions for each weapon.

 ATA requires participants to wear a head guard, mouth guard, groin guard, foot gear, hand gear, as well as a face mask during competitions, unlike the previous two styles.
 This is due to the fact that ATA is less strict in terms of regulation, and hence participants need to be properly protected.
 Nevertheless, participants are not allowed to strike at their opponent’s back or below the belt, and hand blows to the head are also forbidden.
 Additionally, elbow strikes are disallowed, unlike the previous two styles.

 To receive the latest updates on the happenings in the Singapore sports scene, or to find out more about some of the latest programmes on offer at ActiveSG, like our Facebook page here.